Will 2021 be the year you will finally create a profitable online business?

 27 “Easy to Start” Online Business Ideas

-We talk a lot about how to start a blog on this website, and for good reason.
+We talk a lot about how to start a website on WebsieSetup.org, and for good reason.

-In 2021, it’s easier to start a blog than ever before, and your blog can also be a big potential source of income (if you know how to monetize it).
+In 2023, it’s easier to start a website than ever before, and your website can also be a big potential source of income (if you know how to monetize it).

-What’s more, you need to sell something through the blog.
+What’s more, you need to sell something through the website.
 This can be ad space, products, digital products, sponsored posts, coaching, ebooks, etc.

 But if you’re willing to put in the work and you’re in it for the long haul, blogging can be extremely profitable (some bloggers make $50k per month or more).